 Victory Day is a holiday in the state of Rhode Island that is celebrated every year on the second Monday of August.
 It commemorates the end of World War II with the surrender of Japan during the war, on August 14, 1945.

-Victory Day is a state holiday in Rhode Island, so some businesses and all schools are closed and people have the day off to participate in the celebrations.
+Victory Day was originally celebrated all across the United States until 1975 when all states but Rhode Island eventually dropped the holiday.
+It remains a state holiday in Rhode Island, so some businesses and all schools as well as government buildings are closed, many people have the day off to participate in the celebrations.

 On July 26, 1945, the Allied leaders issued the Potsdam Declaration urging Japan to surrender or suffer the consequences.
-The Japanese government refused to surrender, so on August 6, the United States dropped their first atomic bomb in the city of Hiroshima.
+The Japanese government refused to surrender.
+On August 6, the United States dropped its first atomic bomb on the city of Hiroshima.
 Only three days later, the United States dropped another atomic bomb in Nagasaki.

 Victory Day in Rhode Island

-How Victory Day is Celebrated
+Victory Day Celebration

 Many people take the opportunity of Victory weekend to enjoy the beach, as it is known as one of the biggest beach-going weekends of the summer.

 The term ‘VJ Day’ or “Victory Over Japan’ Day was influenced by the name ‘VE Day' or ‘Victory in Europe Day'.

 Japan’s surrender on August 15, 1945, was announced by Emperor Hirohito himself.
 It was the first time his voice was broadcasted all over Japan.

 Japanese Army was highly dissatisfied with the surrender.
 Many soldiers committed suicide after this.